 Here are some of my favorite combinations for the diffuser as well as for homemade air freshener:

-- Lavender and Calming Blend (this is a great blend to diffuse while sleeping)
+- Lavender and Cedarwood (this is a great blend to diffuse while sleeping)

-- Calming Blend and Grounding Blend (my favorite blend when I’m feeling uptight)
+- Serenity and Balance (my favorite blend when I’m feeling uptight)

 - Geranium, Grapefruit and Lavender (this is my favorite blend to blend into my non-toxic cleaning solution – makes the whole house smell fresh)